Which Oppenheimer DCP to use? F-220 or S-220

 If you want to show S-220 movies on a fixed-height screen with even digital masking on the sides, you could adjust the digital masking in a custom 2.2 setting.
 For example, if you have a Christie projector, you can create a custom screen file from the scope setting but with new side adjustments.
 It is easy to fit the digital masking on the sides parallel to the physical masking.

 For the best results, you should also match the physical masking to the movie.
 This helps improve the perceived contrast.
-It is possible to make custom black physical masking for 2.2:1 on older masking systems by first going to Scope and then going towards Flat for some seconds and stopping the masking when it reaches 2.2:1.
+It is possible to make custom black physical masking for 2.2:1 on older masking systems using the scope masking preset and stopping it when it reaches 2.2:1.
 (This can be done in the playlist for the film or in a multi step macro where the command for stopping the masking is timed to stop at the correct place).
-On newer masking systems 2.2 should be installed since it has been used on films like Dunkirk, Nope, and Tenet.
+On newer masking systems 2.2 should be installed as a presets since it has been used on films like Dunkirk, Nope, and Tenet.

 Before making digital and physical masking in a fixed height cinema